N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 # Disclaimer:
 We shall meet.
 There & then.
 I, an Nikhil, quenching the K, the static.

 #### Requests // 'HELP' could go to my emailbox above.
 I read too much.
-Way damn more than a Buufeckt would.
+Way damn more than a Buufeckt'eer would.

 ```
 2017-11-17 at 05:30, PM IST : 'baby is borne, born!'